EduardoZepeda/coffee-bytes-hugo/content/posts/seo/guia-de-seo-tecnico-para-desarrolladores-web/index.en.md

 - seo
 - desarrollo web
 - opinion
-title: A Technical SEO Basics Checklist Made For Web Developers
+title: My Technical SEO Basics Checklist Only For Web Developers
 ---

 Previously I told you how [I made many mistakes in SEO]({{< ref path="/posts/seo/mis-errores-de-seo-tecnico-y-como-los-optimice/index.md" lang="en" >}}) when I migrated my website from Wordpress to Hugo, after that I started watching a lot of videos about SEO, especially Romuald's videos (He is one of the biggest SEO influencers in Spanish speaking countries), I've also read [The art of SEO](https://amzn.to/42uNZrv#?) and I tried to summarize everything I learned from him and the book in a short post, just for you, before [AI overhype]({{< ref path="/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.md" lang="en" >}}) explodes, taking SEO with it.